fectec/CUKET_GyroscopeCalibration/README.md

 <p align="justify"> <strong>WARNING:</strong> Failure to respect the following order of operations may damage the board. </p> <ol> <li>Connect a jumper between <strong>Pin 1 and Pin 2</strong> of header <strong>JP5</strong> on the NUCLEO-F446RE board (this differs from E5V mode).</li> <li>Ensure that jumper <strong>JP1</strong> on the NUCLEO-F446RE board is <strong>removed</strong>.</li> <li>Mount the custom PCB onto the NUCLEO-F446RE board.</li> <li>Connect the PC or Power Bank to the USB connector <strong>CN1</strong> on the NUCLEO-F446RE.</li> </ol>

 <p align="justify"> <strong>Note:</strong> During the actual tests, using a battery (E5V) or power bank (U5V) is mandatory.
-A USB connection to a PC is not feasible due to cable tangling. </p>
+A USB connection to a PC is not feasible due to the cable. </p>

 <h2>Calibration Procedure</h2>

 <p align="justify"> The custom PCB includes a push-button that controls the data logging process.
+Pressing the button initiates an uninterrupted gyroscope data logging cycle for a specific duration <em>T</em>.
+Once the cycle finishes, another can be initiated.</p> <ul>

+<li><p align="justify"><strong>Gyroscope Biases - Static Test:</strong>
+Each cycle corresponds to a specific position.</p>
+<li><p align="justify"><strong>Gyroscope Scale Factor Errors - Dynamic Rotary Test:</strong> Each cycle corresponds to a specific rotation.</p>
-Pressing the button initiates an uninterrupted gyroscope data logging cycle for a specific duration.
-Once the cycle finishes, another can be initiated.</p> <ul> <li><strong>Thermal Chamber Test:</strong> Each cycle corresponds to a specific temperature stability point.
-The button logic is mandatory here, as the time required for the chamber to stabilize varies and cannot be automated with a simple timer.</li> <li><strong>Rotary Table Test:</strong> Each cycle corresponds to a specific rotation.</li> </ul>
+<li><p align="justify"><strong>Gyroscope Biases - Static Thermal Test:</strong> Each cycle corresponds to a specific temperature stability point.
+The button logic is mandatory here, as the time required for the chamber to stabilize varies and cannot be automated with a simple timer. </p>

 <p align="justify"> The code supporting this button functionality is found in the <code>button_logic</code> branch. </p>